Last Update 25th May, 2017.

 We’ve all been there!

-All 52 studies are “open and go” for those who, for whatever reason, don’t have the time or energy to prepare.
+Each week’s Bible study lessons are “open and go” for those who, for whatever reason, don’t have the time or energy to prepare.

 They can be used by anyone in the group–not just the leader–and are perfect for road trips, retreats, coffeehouse conversations, or even as personal devotionals.

-It can be used as a week by week resource for small groups, or a fresh interlude between deeper studies.
+The Unshakeables Group Package can be used as a week by week resource for small groups, or a fresh interlude between deeper studies.

 4. Make It More Than a Just Bible Study Lesson